zakarynichols/react-user-agent-client-hints/README.md

 ![example workflow](https://github.com/zaknicholsdev/react-user-agent-client-hints/actions/workflows/ci-cd.yml/badge.svg?branch=develop)

-Hook for getting information about the browser and operating system of a user.
+React hook implementing the User-Agent Client Hints API to get information about the browser and operating system of a user.

 ### Potential Use Cases